BetterMoneyLabs/whitepaper/texts/forum2.md

 potentially unbacked where trust or limits for new untrusted peers allow,  should be created along with demand.
 We have efficient offchain cash constructions based on on-chain reserves for that, such as Basis.

 The current plan is to implement Basis-based reward mechanism for Celaut, and then spread it to other p2p networks, making Ergo basis for peer-to-peer economies.

+Total market cap of DePIN cryptocurrencies is about $23B (according to Messari's DePIN tracker), and this is just a tip of an iceberg when we talk about rewarding activities in digital peer-to-peer networks.

 * ChainCash based payment network